Kay1789/Pet-Sim-/README.md

 ---

 😎 Why I Made This Update

-So I made the first version yesterday and looked at it again today like… “Okay this is cool but also kinda basic 💀”
-So I cleaned it up — added virtual functions, used pointers instead of manually making objects, made everything more organized, and added some flavor to the gameplay.
+Yesterday’s version was cool but basic AF, so today I:

+Added energy levels to make pets more realistic

+Created a SleepPet() function and sleep behaviors for each pet

+Made pets respond differently when they’re sleepy or annoyed

+Improved the menu with new sleep option Z

+Made death happen both from starvation AND exhaustion

-It’s still the same pet sim idea, but now it’s ✨fancier✨ and actually uses some proper C++ stuff.
+It’s still the same fun pet sim, just now with more personality and challenge.

 ---

 🧪 Future Stuff (maybe lol)

-Saving pet stats to a file
+Save pet stats to a file and load later

-Adding more moods or actions

-A pet health bar?
-IDK

-Maybe use vector someday when I understand it 💀
+More moods, actions, and sounds (because why not?)

+Add a health bar or more detailed pet stats

+Switch to vectors for dynamic arrays once I stop being scared of them 😭